fedorenchik/PlanetVim/.vim/pack/basic/start/vim-mark/README.md

 - hi ([vimscript #5887](http://www.vim.org/scripts/script.php?script_id=5887)) highlights words, sentences or regular expressions using many configured colors, and can search; also offers separate windows for filtering and configuration editing catered towards log analysis.
+- vim-highlight-hero ([vimscript #5922](http://www.vim.org/scripts/script.php?script_id=5922)) can also highlight the current word or selection, has some flexibility with regard to whitespace matching, is limited to the current window.

 USAGE
 ------------------------------------------------------------------------------